ono-midori/ono-midori.github.io/techs/zguide.md

 What we want is an API that lets us receive and send an entire message in one shot, including the reply envelope with any number of reply addresses.
 One that lets us do what we want with the absolute least lines of code.

 Making a good message API is fairly difficult.
-We have a problem of terminology: ZeroMQ uses “message” to describe both multipart messages, and individual message frames.
+We have a problem of terminology: ZeroMQ uses "message" to describe both multipart messages, and individual message frames.
 We have a problem of expectations: sometimes it's natural to see message content as printable string data, sometimes as binary blobs.
 And we have technical challenges, especially if we want to avoid copying data around too much.

 The challenge of making a good API affects all languages, though my specific use case is C. Whatever language you use, think about how you could contribute to your language binding to make it as good (or better) than the C binding I'm going to describe.